DigiByte (DGB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 DigiByte Historical Price

-According to the latest data gathered on DigiByte live price page, the current price of DigiByte is 0.00957376USD.
-The circulating supply of DigiByte(DGB) is 17.66B DGB , giving it a market capitalization of $169.12M.
+According to the latest data gathered on DigiByte live price page, the current price of DigiByte is 0.00930414USD.
+The circulating supply of DigiByte(DGB) is 17.68B DGB , giving it a market capitalization of $164.42M.

 The DigiByte Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of DGB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.